 It turns out they use Single O coffee, of which the only thing negative I can point out is their name.
 The infuriating thing is that I remember having it at some other café in the past, but I cannot remember which one.
 It’s not one of those listed on their site.

-Melburnians might know for a fact that Sydney is brash, coarse and devoid of coffee culture, but Three Williams quietly serves up stereotype-defying coffee that does not suck.
+Melburnians might presume to know for a fact that Sydney is brash, coarse and devoid of coffee culture, but Three Williams quietly serves up stereotype-defying coffee that does not suck.